Kasenn/pokeemerald-expansion-kasen/WIP.md

 ANYTHING WITH B_SCR_ABILITY
 ESCAPE FROM 1ST FIGHT
 SLEEP BERRY

+  FAILED tests:
+  - test/battle/ability/aerilate.c:98: EXPECT_MUL_EQ(45, 6.0, 45) failed: 270 not in [39..51] - Aerilate doesn't affect Weather Ball's type 4/4.
+  - test/battle/ai/ai_switching.c:101: Expected 1.0 passes/successes, observed 0.0 - AI will not try to switch for the same Pokémon for 2 spots in a double battle (Wonder Guard) (1/?).
+  - test/battle/ai/can_use_all_moves.c:497: Unmatched EXPECT_MOVE Forest�s Curse, got Splash - AI can use all moves, 501-600 50/68.

 wild encounter changes
 honey tree mons now have 20% chance to have a hidden ability